 Section 3.1.
 The Union shall fairly represent all employees covered under this Agreement.
-Therefore, as a condition of employment, employees who are covered under this Agreement shall, within (sixty) 60 days of employment or within (sixty) 60 days of the effective date of this Agreement (whichever is later), either execute a union membership and payroll dues deduction form or shall have a fair share fee deducted from their payroll checks.
+Therefore, as a condition of employment, employees who are covered under this Agreement shall be afforded the opportunity to, immediately execute a union membership and payroll dues deduction form.